MicrosoftDocs/winrt-api/windows.media.audio/audiograph_createsubmixnode_1505743305.md

 # Windows.Media.Audio.AudioGraph.CreateSubmixNode

 ## -description
-Creates an audio graph submix node that mixes the output of one or more nodes into single output that can be connected to output nodes or other submix nodes.
+Creates an [AudioSubmixNode](audiosubmixnode.md) that mixes the output of one or more audio graph nodes into a single output that can be connected to output nodes or other submix nodes.

 ## -returns
 An audio submix node.